zowe/docs-site/docs/user-guide/use-certificates.md

 When Zowe is launched, details for the PKCS12 certificate used are specified in the `zowe.yaml` section `certificates`.
 This contains information for the certificate name and its location, together with the truststore location.

-The two most common scenarios for using a PKCS12 certtificate are where you have been given an existing certificate and wish to configure Zowe to use it, or else you do not have a certificate and wish to generate a new one.
+The two most common scenarios for using a PKCS12 certtificate are:

+1. You have been given an existing certificate and wish to configure Zowe to use it.
+2. You do not have a certificate and wish to generate a new one.

 The `zwe init certificate` command supports both scenarios.
 The input parameters that control certificate configuration are specified in the section `zowe.setup.certificates`

 ### Use multiple certificate authorities